rf1424/procedural-fireball/README.md

 # [Project 1: Noise](https://github.com/CIS-566-Fall-2022/hw01-fireball-base)

-My vertex shader makes use of 2 layers of value noise to create the bumy effect at the tip of the fire.
+My vertex shader utilizes two layers of value noise to generate the bumpy surface at the fire's tip.
-It also insets the tip, and wiggles it using an oscillating function.
+It also insets the tip and applies a wiggly displacement using an oscillating function.

-My fragment shader makes use of fbm.
-I use the uv coordinates and time to get this fbm effect in 2D space, and discard certain pixels under the given threshold.
-I also offset the position using noise, find the length of the distorted position and use it to sample color from the cosine gradient function by iq.
+My fragment shader implements fractional Brownian motion (fbm).
+I pass my UV coordinates and time, into this fbm function and discard pixels below a specified threshold.
+I also take the length of the noise-distorted position, and use to sample a color from iq's cosine gradient function.

-I made presets of these gradients which the user can toggle using gradientType in the GUI.
+I have some presets of these gradients which the user can toggle using gradientType from the gui.

+I make use of toolbox functions (cubic smoothstep, bias, gain, sin/cos gradient, ETC.) to remap values.

 ## Objective